Call Today! Free Immediate Response (818) 781-1570

 • physical evidence such as DNA analysis, etc.

-The discovery process may take multiple court dates to be complete, with continuances being requested by one or both parties on the basis that there is outstanding discovery.
+The discovery process may take multiple court dates to complete, and one or both parties may request continuances based on outstanding discovery.

 Case Settlement

-Particularly in California state courts where the number of cases is voluminous compared to the number of prosecutors employed by the District Attorney's office.
+This is particularly true in California state courts, where the number of cases is voluminous compared to the number of prosecutors employed by the District Attorney's office.

 Case Settlement in a California Criminal Case